optionalg/courses-make-for-reproducible-analysis/README.md

    - Write a phony `test` target.

 1. Use macros.
-   - Replace names of scripts with macros.
+   - Replace names of input and output directories with macros.
+   - Override those macros with command-line definitions.

 <!-- -------------------------------------------------------------------------------- -->